nesi/perf-training/_lessons/python-scatter/01-profiling.md

 ## Profiling Python code with *cProfile*

 The *cProfile* is one implementation of the Python profiling interface.
-Basically it measures the time spend within a function and the amount of calls.
+It measures the time spent within a function and the amount of calls.

-**Note:** The timing information should not be taken as absolute values, since the profiling itself can add significant overhead, in some cases.
+**Note:** The timing information should not be taken as absolute values, since the profiling itself could possibly extend the run time, in some cases.

 Run the following command to profile the code: